R-SYN98/Network-Traffic-Analysis-with-Wireshark/README.md

 For example.

 (host 192.168.1.1 and not port 22) will only capture traffic from the host 192.168.1.1 but ignore any traffic coming through on port 22.

+For this exercise I will first create a pcap file with no filters applied on the eth0 network interface.